Update on Application

 This site would have an estimated life of 12 years and an output of 200,000 tonnes every year and would not be restored and established for up to 25 years.

 We managed to delay an initial planning application in 2017 and a revised planning application in 2021 was withdrawn in 2022 after another successful campaign.
-There were over 1,000 written objections to the last application, but unfortunately previous objections do not count and we need to show we won’t tire, so we need to do even more this time!

 How the area looks now: